vianna-research/website/pages/01_workgroups/nogueira/research/eas.md

 ---

-# Sound coding for EAS users
+# Sound coding for EAS
 * Development and evaluation of sound coding for EAS users conveying low-frequency information of speech electrically to improve the speech perception for ES alone.
 * Investigation of EAS fittings to optimize speech perception for EAS users.